ThDilos/ThDilos.Fox.Origin/README.md

 	When no longer in-rain, water, powdered_snow, trigger a natural evaporation that remove rain/snow counter by 1 every second in the span of 100s
 	If block light level > 12, on magma_block, or exposed_to_sun, the remove is by 5 everysecond, in 20s.
 	I prob don't need the time span thingy but meh..

+	I know that foxes are supposed to be able to walk above powder snow, I just dk how to achieve it...
+But I made you able to levitate in powder 	snow by pressing jump.

 -Passive Skill 5
 	**Timidity**